quibbble/go-stratego/README.md

 ## Usage

-To play a game create a new Connect4 instance:
+To play a game create a new Stratego instance:
 ```go
 builder := Builder{}
 game, err := builder.Create(&bg.BoardGameOptions{